mylovemyon/TryHackMe/Rooms/Intro to C2.md

 #### Domain Fronting
 Domain Fronting utilizes a known, good host (for example) Cloudflare.
 Cloudflare runs a business that provides enhanced metrics on HTTP connection details as well as caching HTTP connection requests to save bandwidth.
 Red Teamers can abuse this to make it appear that a workstation or server is communicating with a known, trusted IP Address.
 Geolocation results will show wherever the nearest Cloudflare server is, and the IP Address will show as ownership to Cloudflare.
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/Intro%20to%20C2_5.png" width="75%" height="75%">
+This diagram shows an example HTTP beacon from a compromised device.
 The diagram above depicts how Domain Fronting works:
 1. The C2 Operator has a domain that proxies all requests through Cloudflare.
 2. The Victim beacons out to the C2 Domain.